AhmedGamaal/CAT-Reloaded-Back-End-Tasks/README.md

 Here’s a snapshot of my progress so far:

+# 📈 Weekly Progress

+Here’s a snapshot of my progress so far:

+---

+## Week 1
-- **Week 1**: C# Basics – Syntax, variables, and control structures.
-"The secret of getting ahead is getting started." – Mark Twain
+**C# Basics** – Syntax, variables, and control structures.
+> _"The secret of getting ahead is getting started."_ – Mark Twain

+---

+## Week 2
-- **Week 2**: OOP – Encapsulation, inheritance, and polymorphism.
-"Every expert was once a beginner." – Helen Hayes
+**OOP** – Encapsulation, inheritance, and polymorphism.
+> _"Every expert was once a beginner."_ – Helen Hayes

+---

+## Week 3
-- **Week 3**: Generics & Collections – Learning to manage data efficiently.
-"Small progress is still progress." – Unknown
+**Generics & Collections** – Learning to manage data efficiently.
+> _"Small progress is still progress."_ – Unknown

+---

+## Week 4
+**Delegates, Events, Anonymous Methods & Lambda Expressions** – Exploring the power of function references and event-driven programming.
+> _"Success is the sum of small efforts repeated day in and day out."_ – Robert Collier

+---

-(More weeks coming soon...)
+*(More weeks coming soon... 🚀)*

 ---